amized/react-sequencer/README.md

 #### `sequencer.isComplete: Boolean`

-`true` if the sequencer has finished sequencing through the steps and is idle. `playMode` must be set to `'end'` in order to reach this state.
+`true` if the sequencer has finished sequencing through the steps and is idle. `endMode` must be set to `'end'` in order to reach this state.

 ### API Props